Emrys-Hong/machine_learning/NLP/discourse_parsing/ECNU.md

 - path of C’s parent->root,
 - compressed path of C’s parent -> root.

 TODO: why there is no POS tag?
-???
+DO abalation study!

 ## Explicit Sense Classifier
 (1) Lin’s features:
 1. C string,